 While side-sleeping at night, extra weight in the midsection starts to pull on your hips and back.
 Pregnancy pillows help by elevating that weight and keeping it from dragging the rest of the body out of place, helping you get better, uninterrupted sleep.

-This is why opting for a maternity pillow is a practical solution to a simple problem, and it can lessen discomfort through the night and into the morning.
+This is why opting for a maternity pillow is a practical solution to sleeping problems while pregnant, and it can lessen discomfort through the night and into the morning.

 Improved Blood Circulation

-Side sleeping can lead to better blood circulation throughout the body, whether you’re pregnant or not.
+Side sleeping can lead to better blood circulation throughout the body, whether you're pregnant or not.
 This is because sleeping on your side helps lower pressure on your veins and arteries, allowing more nutrients to reach your baby while helping to prevent you from developing varicose veins and hemorrhoids.

 On top of that, sleeping on your left side could help with digestion as well, allowing for deep sleep free of acid reflux.

-Sleep is the building block for all other health, and pregnancy body pillows are a simple way to sleep better.
-Because they relieve pressure throughout the body, studies have shown that body pillows can also help reduce non-REM sleep interruptions.
+Sleep is the building block for all other health, and pregnancy pillows are a simple way to sleep better.
+Because they relieve pressure throughout your whole body, studies have shown that body pillows can also help reduce non-REM sleep interruptions.

-Once your little tyke comes into the world, you’ll have a whole new set of challenges on your hands that body pillows can help with.
-Facing all the sleep interruptions of a new parent, you’ll want to make sure that when you are able to rest, you’re as cozy as can be without having to search for the best sleeping position as you struggle to fall asleep.
+Once your baby comes into the world, you'll have a whole new set of challenges on your hands that the right maternity pillow can help with.
+Facing all the sleep interruptions of a new parent, you'll want to make sure that when you are able to rest, you're as cozy as can be without having to search for the best sleeping position as you struggle to fall asleep.

-A body pillow can also bring comfort to you and your newborn at the same time – for example, you could wrap one around your waist and use it as a cushion for your baby to lay on as they breastfeed.
+A maternity pillow can also bring comfort and better sleep to you and your newborn at the same time – for example, you could wrap one around your waist and use it as a cushion for your baby to lay on as they breastfeed.

 When To Start Using a Pregnancy Pillow

-If you’ve taken the plunge and purchased a pregnancy pillow, you probably can’t wait to start snuggling up and experiment with various side sleeping positions.
+If you've taken the plunge and purchased a pregnancy pillow, you probably can't wait to start snuggling up and experiment with various side sleeping positions.

-You can start enjoying the benefits of a full body pillow right away and keep using it long after giving birth, we recommend settling into sleeping on your side by 28 weeks of pregnancy at the latest - usually, it is better to try and switch into this sleeping position earlier into the pregnancy.
+While you can start enjoying the benefits of a full body pillow right away and keep using it long after giving birth, we recommend settling into sleeping on your side by 28 weeks of pregnancy at the latest - usually, it is better to try and switch into this sleeping position earlier into the pregnancy.

 How To Use a Pregnancy Pillow